benmccallum/fairybread/README.md

 If you want to let MediatR fire validation, you can set up:
 * FairyBread to skip validating `MediatR.IRequest` arguments,
 * your MediatR pipeline to validate them and throw a `ValidationException`, and
-* an `IErrorFilter`(in HotChocolate) to handle it handles using `FairyBread.DefaultValidationErrorsHandler` to report the errors.
+* an `IErrorFilter`(in Hot Chocolate) to handle it handles using `FairyBread.DefaultValidationErrorsHandler` to report the errors.

 ### Where to next?